ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 g3t projects ls
 ```

-Check that you have permissions to edit `aced-myproject`.
+Check that you have permission to edit `aced-myproject`.
 This is what allows you to push data up to the platform.
 If you do not have the correct permissions, please contact a system administrator.

 ### Specify a gen3 Profile

-For most g3t commands, you will need to specify the gen3-client profile you want to use.
-This ensure that you are uploading to the right platform with the right credentials.
+For most g3t commands, you need to specify the gen3-client profile you want to use.
+This ensures that you are uploading to the right platform with the right credentials.
 There are two ways to set your profile...

-To set profile using an environmental variable:
+To set a profile using an environmental variable:
 ```sh
 export G3T_PROFILE=aced
 ```